 A Beijing-based developer took control of a lot slated for more than 200 units of housing near New York’s Brooklyn waterfront, a deal the company says is the first of its kind by a Chinese firm in the U.S.

-Brooklyn is luring investors including Invesco Ltd. (IVZ) and Sam Zell’s Equity Residential (EQR) as demand for housing soars in New York’s most populous borough.
+Brooklyn is luring investors including Invesco Ltd. (IVZ:US) and Sam Zell’s Equity Residential (EQR:US) as demand for housing soars in New York’s most populous borough.
 Xinyuan’s acquisition, made as China’s government limits domestic property purchases, was the first by a Chinese company of a U.S. site planned for more than a few units, according to data from Real Capital Analytics Inc. going back to 2000.

 “There’s no question that China wants its domestic companies to spread their wings around the world,” said Dan Fasulo, head of research at New York-based Real Capital, which tracks global commercial-property transactions.
 “This firm is no joke.
 Many Chinese real estate developers are looking overseas almost as a training ground for their people, to bring best practices back home.”

 Xinyuan, which plans to market the units as condominiums, considered several projects in the New York area before making the Brooklyn purchase, according to Tom Gurnee, the company’s Beijing-based chief financial officer.